mozilla/ecosystem-platform/docs/team-process/development-process.md

 Above is a diagram illustrating the high level FxA development process.
 It does not represent all the work each group does, nor does it show every group that is critical to shipping Firefox Accounts.
 It's intention is to give an idea of timeframes:
 * Sprints are offset from production pushes by a week.
 This gives a finished sprint time to be tested in Staging before going live.
 * Fixing regressions of the train on Stage is a higher priority than fixing new issues in the current train.
 Depending on the regression's severity it may be picked to Stage, picked to Production, or just ride the train the following week.

-## Product Planning

-Product-level feature planning is managed via Epics in Jira.
-Each feature goes through a comprehensive series of steps from defining and designing, to building and QA, to measuring changes and results, and finally closing the Epic.

-We maintain roadmaps for what we're working on.
-See what [Firefox Accounts][fxa-roadmap] or [Subscription Platform][subplat-roadmap] is working on now.

 ## Issue management